Can I foster as a single person?

 Do I need to own my own home?

 No, owning your own home is not necessary.
-Many of our foster carers live in rented accommodation.
+Many of our foster families live in rented accommodation.

 Do I need a spare room?